tari-labs/tari-university/src/cryptography/musig-schnorr-sig-scheme/The_MuSig_Schnorr_Signature_Scheme.md

 Note that there is no need to include in the hash computation an encoding of the multiset $ L=\{X_{1},..., X_{n}\} $ of public keys more the public key $ X_i $ of the local signer since they are already "accounted for" through $ S $ and the message index $ i $.

-## Conclusions, observations and recommendations
+## Conclusions, Observations and Recommendations

 - MuSig leads to both native and private multi-signature transactions with both signature aggregation.
 - Signature data for multi-signatures can be large and cumbersome.
 MuSig will allow users to create more complex transactions without burdening the network and revealing compromising information.